 **Pictures May Not Reflect Actual Vehicle

-The term see dealer for details will allow a dealer to advertise a special program or offer and not have to put in print any additional stipulations or requirements.
+The term “see dealer for details” will allow a dealer to advertise a particular program or offer without having to print any additional stipulations or requirements.

 *See dealer for details

-This statement allows the dealer to promote they're giving away free oil changes for life when you purchase a car.
-The see dealer for details allows them to not tell you the hoops you have to jump through so you don’t disqualify yourself in the future from the program.
+This statement allows the dealer to promote they are giving away free oil changes for life when you purchase a car.
+The see dealer for details term will enable them not to tell you the hoops you have to jump through so you don’t disqualify yourself in the future from the program.

-Select Vehicles Only - This advertising term is mostly used when advertising large rebates, discounts or low payments on vehicles and then directing you to only a select few or a certain type of vehicle.
+This advertising term is mainly used when advertising significant rebates, discounts, or low payments on vehicles and directing you to only a select few or a specific type of vehicle.

 Car dealers will advertise “$5,000 Off M.S.R.P.*” right in the middle of their advertisement and then do prices or payments in other sections of the ad.
 This gives the reader the perception the dealer is taking $5,000 off every vehicle on the lot.

 The offer doesn’t have to be a discount off M.S.R.P.
-It could be a free giveaway such as a LCD TV, Apple iPad or some other type of reward for buying a new car.
+It could be a free giveaway such as an LCD TV, Apple iPad, or another type of reward for buying a new car.

-By using the term select vehicles only a dealer does not have to honor the offer in the advertisement unless you purchase the vehicle the offer actually pertains too.
+By using the term select vehicles, only a dealer does not have to honor the offer in the advertisement unless you purchase the car they offer pertains to.

-Car buying tip – All car dealers buy their cars from the manufacturer for the same costs.
-Before visiting a car dealership check online to see if the vehicle you're wanting to buy has any customer rebates or factory incentives available and learn how to calculate a fair profit new car offer to present to a car dealership.
+Car buying tip – All car dealers buy their cars from the manufacturer for the same cost.
+Before visiting a car dealership, check online to see if the vehicle you want to buy has any customer rebates or factory incentives available.
+Learn how to calculate a fair profit new car offer to present to a car dealership.

-Silent Sale - Is a term car salesman use to describe a sales event where the dealer runs a special sale while they are closed.
+A term car salesman uses to describe the event of a sale where the dealer runs a special sale while the dealership is closed.

 Most Silent Sales will happen on a Sunday or over a holiday the dealer is closed.
-A dealer will place tags on all the vehicles on the lot with special discounted pricing the night before the day they are closed.
+A dealer will place tags on all the vehicles on the lot with special discounted pricing the night before.

-Dealer will run radio, TV and print advertising leading up to the day of the sale, telling prospective car buyers that all their vehicles are specially marked with huge discounts.
-They can come out, shop and get the lowest price without the hassle of dealing with any car salesman.
+The dealer will run radio, TV, and print advertising leading up to the day of the sale, telling prospective car buyers that all their vehicles are specially marked with huge discounts.
+They can come out, shop, and get the lowest price without dealing with any car salesman.